 - FICO Score 2 based on Experian data

 - FICO Score 4 based on TransUnion data

 Compare top brands by home loan type, state availability and credit score.
 Select See rates to provide the lender with basic property and financial details for personalized rates.

 How your credit score affects your mortgage rate

-Your credit score is among the more important factors a lender considers before deciding whether to approve you for a mortgage.
+Your credit score is an important factor a lender considers before deciding whether to approve you for a mortgage.
 But they also consider your debt-to-income ratio, your savings and how much money you have available to put toward a down payment.

-Beyond helping to determine whether you can even get a mortgage, your score also plays a large role in the interest rate and payment terms you’re ultimately approved for.
-If your credit score is below average — which experts say is anywhere from 650 to 699 — lenders may factor in risk-based pricing when quoting your mortgage details.
+Beyond helping to determine whether you can even get a mortgage, your credit score also plays a large role in the interest rate and payment terms you’re ultimately approved for.
+If your credit score is well below average — the average FICO score in 2022 was 714 — lenders may factor in risk-based pricing when quoting your mortgage details(5).